 Rosmarinic acid

 Rosmarinic acid has been shown to inhibit proliferation and induce apoptosis (programmed cell death) of triple negative (ER-/PR-/HER2-) breast cancer cells.
-Rosmarinic acid has also been demonstrated to reduce the viability and migration of triple negative breast cancer stem cells.
-In addition, rosmarinic acid has been shown to inhibit the migration of human bone-homing breast cancer cells in a dose-dependent manner.
+Rosmarinic acid has also been reported to reduce the viability and migration of triple negative breast cancer stem cells.
+In addition, rosmarinic acid has been shown to inhibit the migration of bone-homing breast cancer cells in a dose-dependent manner.

 Rosmarinic acid has also been reported to reduce Adriamycin (doxorubicin)-induced cardiomyopathy (heart damage) without reducing its cytotoxic effects against hormone receptor positive ER+/PR+ breast cancer cells.